AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce.md

 ### `--limit`

 Limit the number of snapshots to list
--  Default: `10`
 -  Requires a value

 ### `--start`

-Only snapshots created before this date will be listed
+[Deprecated] - this option is unused
 -  Requires a value